-Pacer is happy to announce our UNHCR: Step With Refugees special challenge.
-We’ve teamed up with UNHCR – the United Nations Refugee Agency – to promote walking and raise awareness of their “2 Billion Kilometers to Safety” challenge.
+In November and December 2019, Pacer teamed up with UNCHR to launch our UNHCR: Step With Refugees special challenge.
+This challenge promoted walking and raised awareness of the UNHCR (the UN refugee agency) “2 Billion Kilometers to Safety” challenge.
 This Step With Refugees challenge represents the 2 billion kilometers that displaced people are forced to travel every year.
 Join the challenge and walk 102 km with us from November 19th to December 18th to match the journey of Alin, a refugee who was forced to travel 102 km from Myanmar to Bangladesh.
 Read on for more information about the Step With Refugees Challenge and UNHCR!

 *Note: This challenge is available to iOS users in the US, UK, Canada, Australia and South Korea.
 If you’re not in one of these areas, we plan to launch future challenges that will be open to more Pacer users!

 What is the UNHCR, and what is the Step With Refugees Challenge All About?

 Pacer’s 102 km UNHCR: Step With Refugees Challenge challenges Pacers to match the journey of Alin, a refugee from Myanmar, who traveled 102 km from Myanmar to Bangladesh.
 Alin and her family traveled the 102 km in 10 days, but we’re giving Pacers 30 days to ensure more people can participate.
 When walking, consider that Alin and her husband had to carry relatives with them as well.
 Alin carried their two small children, while her husband carried her mother-in-law who could not walk such a long distance.